calvinhirsch/ox/WALKTHROUGH.md

 ### Allowing editing

-In order to allow editing of the world memory grid data, we need to provide an editor and a way to construct it.
+In order to allow editing of the world memory grid data, we need to provide an editor and a way to construct that editor.

 ```rust
 #[derive(Debug)]